keptn/enhancement-proposals/text/0098-promotion-phase.md

 ## Motivation

-Since one of the main use cases for Keptn is enhancement of GitOps workflows, we should have bigger focus on that by introducing a dedicated stage after the post-deployment phase for GitOps promotion tasks.
+Since one of the main use cases for Keptn is enhancement of GitOps workflows, we should have bigger focus on that by introducing a dedicated stage after the post Application deployment phase for GitOps promotion tasks.
 This will make it much clearer for Keptn users how to set up their GitOps-assisted workflows in multi-stage environments.